huggingface/optimum-neuron/benchmark/text-generation-inference/README.md

 It is best to compile the model with the software in the container you will be using to ensure all library versions match.

-As an example, you can compile with the following command.  **Make sure your batch size, sequence length, and num_cores for compilation match the same settings in the .env file**
+As an example, you can compile with the following command.  **If you make changes, make sure your batch size, sequence length, and num_cores for compilation match the same settings in the .env file**

 ```
 docker run -p 8080:80 \